Palash90/site-assets/blogs/build-your-own-nn/README.md

 ##### The Naive Implementation (IJK)

-[!CAUTION] We will not use this function this is here for reference and validation purpose.
+[!CAUTION] We will not use this function this is here for reference and validation purposes.
 You may skip to the [next section](#the-optimized-implementation-ikj) if you want to.

 In a standard textbook, you learn to calculate one cell of the result matrix at a time by taking the dot product of a row from $A$ and a column from $B$.
 In code, it looks like this: